MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/data-privacy.md

 <!-- ====================================================================== -->
 ## Optional diagnostic data

 WebView2 is a Windows component and thus follows the Windows diagnostic data collection practices.
-For more information see [Windows diagnostic data](https://learn.microsoft.com/en-us/windows/privacy/configure-windows-diagnostic-data-in-your-organization).
+For more information, see [Windows diagnostic data](/windows/privacy/configure-windows-diagnostic-data-in-your-organization).
 The data collection consent for WebView2 is governed by the **Settings > Privacy & security > Diagnostics & feedback > Diagnostic data** setting on Windows 10 and Windows 11 as a centralized switch.

 Users can control WebView2 data collection through the Windows **Diagnostic data** setting on Windows 10 and Windows 11, as shown below.
 As a developer, consider conveying this to your WebView2 app users and inviting them to use the Windows **Diagnostic data** setting to fit their preference.
 <!-- todo: give a specific example of how/where to convey and what to say, eg: